Arseny15/Car-Shop-Project/README.md

 - Find a car by price
 - Find a car by color
 - Find a car by car year
-- Sort the result in terms of km
+- Find a car by km used
 - Check all options avaliable